Cobbler (v3.3.7) Debian Deployment Guide

 Create a new “preseed” (autoinstall) template from the sample included with Cobbler, and make the necessary changes to install from an unofficial source.

-cp /var/lib/cobbler/templates/sample.seed /var/lib/cobbler/templates/bookworm-sample.seed
+cp /var/lib/cobbler/templates/sample.seed /var/lib/cobbler/templates/bookworm-workaround.seed

-while true; do
+echo 'while true; do

 sleep 1;